Dungannon Clubs

-The Dungannon Clubs were founded in Ireland in 1905 by Bulmer Hobson and Dennis McCullough, whose goal was the eventual creation of an Irish Republic.
+The Dungannon Clubs were founded in Belfast, Ireland, in 1905, by Bulmer Hobson and Denis McCullough, whose goal was the eventual creation of an Irish Republic.
+They were named after the Dungannon Convention of 1782.

 Seán McDermott became the organizer for the clubs in Belfast, Dublin, Glasgow, London, and various other places in Ulster in 1906.

-A club in Carrickmore was organized by Patrick McCartan for a very brief period in 1905, until he went to Dublin to study.
+A club in Carrickmore was organized by Patrick McCartan for a brief period in 1905, until he went to Dublin to study.